succinctlabs/op-succinct/book/validity/experimental/altda.md

 ## Overview

-OP Succinct's AltDA mode supports OP Stack chains that use the [alt-DA spec](https://specs.optimism.io/experimental/alt-da.html) with a generic op-alt-da server.
+OP Succinct supports OP Stack chains that use the [alt-DA spec](https://specs.optimism.io/experimental/alt-da.html) with a generic op-alt-da server.
 Specialized DA backends like Celestia and EigenDA also build on the alt-DA pathway but have their own integrations and pages; this page covers the generic-server case only.
 The most common deployment pattern is a **validium**: an L2 that posts batch data to an off-chain DA layer and only commitments to L1.
 The underlying transport does not require that trust model.
-The codebase uses "AltDA" / `altda` throughout, and so does this page.
+In this codebase the feature is named `altda`; this page uses "AltDA" to refer to the implementation ("Alt-DA Server" in the page title is the OP Stack spec terminology).

 In AltDA mode, chain-layer responsibilities (derivation, validity proving, on-chain settlement) are handled by op-succinct.
 The data availability layer (the alt-DA server that stores batch data and serves it by commitment) is operated separately and is out of scope for this repository.